-Alumni reviews are scarce, but are overall positive and suggest the facility provides highly effective treatment.
-Karan, an alum polled by Rehabs.com, provided five-star ratings in multiple categories, including staff support and the quality of individual and group counseling.
-“This facility addressed my character defects along with the addiction go to the web site and go take a tour to see for yourself.
-I have been sober/clean 3 yrs,” Karan wrote in 2014.
-Two additional alumni gave five out of five stars for treatment effectiveness, accommodations, and meals.
-“This place was all that I need, because it change my life , I finish the 12 step program and today I'm clean and sober for 3years,” Gwendolyn wrote.
+Alumni reviews from four former clients to date were mainly positive.
+One individual, K.S., offered top five-star ratings for staff support and the quality of individual and group counseling.
+She told Rehabs.com: “This facility addressed my character defects along with the addiction go to the web site and go take a tour to see for yourself.
+I have been sober/clean 3 yrs.”
+Gwendolyn wrote: "This place was all that I need, because it change my life , I finish the 12 step program and today I'm clean and sober for 3years,”

-The facility’s Facebook page, which may be vetted by the facility, boasts positive reviews, averaging 4.9 out of five stars based on 35 reviews.
-“This place and their people genuinely care about you and your recovery,” Natasha wrote to Facebook in December 2016.
+The center’s Facebook page, which may be vetted by Healing Transitions, boasts positive reviews, averaging 4.9 out of five stars based on 37 reviews .
+“They helped saved my life!”
+Jeanine wrote in a representative review, with the majority of comments crediting the center with being life-saving.

 WHAT FRIENDS & FAMILY SAY

-Reviews from loved ones are also limited but what is available is mixed with one overall positive and two negative.
-Gwen, the child of a former client, gave high marks for quality of treatment and family involvement, despite her mother’s later relapse.
+Feedback received by Rehab.com from loved ones is mixed with one overall positive review and two negative.
+Gwen, the child of a former client, gave high marks for the facility’s quality of treatment and family involvement, despite her mother’s later relapse.

 An anonymous loved one gave only two out of five stars for treatment effectiveness and one star for counseling options and staff experience, writing, "They let her sign herself out in 2 days and didn't give our money back."
 Loved one P.M. left a similar concern regarding admissions and discharge procedures and communication between staff and family members.
 “When I dropped my granddaughter off at Healing Transitions, no one ever sat down with us to answer our many questions, and now I am working hard to get her out of that place.”

 Proceeds from the facility’s thrift store, called Recovered Treasures, as well as donations fund Healing Transitions’ programs.
 As a result, services are free to participants.